akshayagarwalgithub/Recognize/README.md

-To recognize a person named John Doe, Recognize requires the following 3 steps:
+To recognize a person named John Doe, it requires the following 3 steps:

 - Create a directory named John.
 Load John's images inside John directory.
 - Execute one training script, to let Recognize get familiar with John's face.